-Sal Salis is located on the North West Cape, it is an hour’s drive (70 kms) from Exmouth.
+Sal Salis is located on the North West Cape of Western Australia; it is an hour’s drive (70 kms) from Exmouth.

 Qantas fly daily to Exmouth with connections from most capital cities.
 Air and road transfers are available from Exmouth Airport and must be pre-booked.
 Guests can self-drive to the camp; from Perth, it is 1330 kms/13+ hours.
 The drive from Exmouth Airport is 90 minutes and from Exmouth town it is 1 hour.

 Sal Salis welcome children aged 5 years and over.

-Sal Salis activities focus on the reef & our pristine natural surrounds.
+Sal Salis activities focus on the reef and our pristine natural surrounds.
 Your stay may include, sea kayaking to some of our secret spots on the reef where you will see huge schools of fish, reef sharks and coral formations, a drift snorkel just a few metres offshore (all snorkelling gear is provided), wildlife and bird spotting and guided gorge walks at Mandu Mandu Gorge.
-There is no need to pre-book these itineraries, each day is mapped out by the guides to take into account the weather and the tide.
+There is no need to pre-book these itineraries, each day is mapped out by the guides to consider the weather and the tide.

 At an extra cost, we can arrange whale shark swim experiences (April to July); humpback whale swim experiences (August to October); private boat charters for fishing or snorkelling to more distant sections of the reef or the Muiron Islands.
 These full day excursions must be pre-booked.
 Also available to self-drivers exploring the area are guided group cruises along Yardie Creek and glass bottom boat reef viewing vessels.